 For us to have a correct understanding of faith as something active and instrumental in our salvation, we must see how divine grace operates in our lives and saves us with our cooperation.
 Faith is the starting point in the process of our justification before God.
 Faith takes a concrete form as we act on the wisdom and knowledge we have received, having placed our trust in God and hope in His promise.
 These two theological virtues, faith and hope, enable us to open ourselves to God’s grace for our minds and hearts to be constantly renewed, as we become a new creation in Christ by living virtuous lives.
 Dying to oneself and to the ruling spirit of this world by casting off the old self requires a genuine conversion of the heart with the help of divine grace that makes the righteousness we possess our very own characteristic and thereby pleasing to God.

-We are not passive spectators in the work of the Holy Spirit within us, so the idea of imputed righteousness makes absolutely no sense.
-Sacred Scripture does reveal that a genuine ontological transformation of our human nature is necessary for us to be reckoned as just in God's sight.
-A true spirit of charity - our love of God and neighbor - must inform our faith to make it alive and complete.
-It is love or charity, through which faith works, that renders it justifiable and profitable for our souls since this infused virtue animates the heart in the believer who has opened himself to the Holy Spirit and the influence of divine grace in faith.
+We are not passive spectators in the work of the Holy Spirit within us, so the idea of the imputed alien righteousness of Christ to our account in Reformed Protestant theology makes absolutely no sense.
+Sacred Scripture does reveal that a genuine ontological transformation of our human nature is necessary for us to be reckoned as just in God’s sight.
+A true spirit of charity – our love of God and neighbor – must inform our faith to make it alive and complete.
+It is love or charity, through which faith works, that renders it justifiable and profitable for our souls since this infused virtue animates the heart of the believer who has opened himself to the Holy Spirit and the influence of divine grace in faith.

 kingdom of his beloved Son.